hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>IBM's DisplayWrite for DOS from 1984 uses the house symbol to indicate the center line.</figcaption>
 </figure>

 All in all, while people might nowadays associate the house symbol with a tab marker, quite likely based on their memories of MS Word, there doesn't seem to be any concrete evidence of its use for this purpose before 1981.
+(For further evidence, send me an email: hlotvonen@gmail.com)

 :::